cepdnaclk/e17-3yp-remote-billiard/README.md

 -Online billiard games do not provide the expected physical experience.

 -Online games do not help to improve the required skills.

+Usually if a pool game is supposed to be played, the players should physically be present.
+But the issue is not everyone has the luxury of time to attend a game due to various reasons.
+In this case, the least thing that they could do is play the game online via a mobile or a PC with their friends.
+But if you ask such players whether the experience was satisfying, they would definitely say no!
+So to avoid this issue we have planned to give the player the so called Physical experience at their own comfort zones.
+According to our plan we will be solving a lot of problems such as the issue with time, travelling issue, could reduce expenses and will be able to provide the player the real physical experience which would be a great chance to enhance their skills at the same time would be more fun than online games.
+Therefore in overall , Remote-Billiard project solves these problems.

 ---
 ## Solution